Understanding Scalar and Vector Quantities in A Level Physics

 Vector Quantities

-A vector quantity, on the other hand, has both a magnitude and a direction associated with it.
+Vector quantities, on the other hand, have both magnitude and direction.
+They are represented by an arrow with a specific length and orientation.
 Examples of vector quantities in physics include:

 Vector Addition and Subtraction